Education: University of Washington, Bastyr University

 Today we’ll find out about this scraper.
 Do you need it?
 What problems does it solve, and is it worth the price tag?

-It’s an ancient Chinese healing treatment that professionals use to alleviate some conditions such as chronic pain.
+It’s an ancient Chinese healing treatment that professionals use to alleviate some conditions such as tendinopathy, joint stiffness, and chronic pain.
 The professional strokes a smooth-edged tool on your skin while applying some pressure.

-Gua-Sha can treat chronic pain across different parts of the body.
+Gua-Sha can treat tendinopathy, joint stiffness, and chronic pain across different parts of the body.
 You can combine it with other treatments such as massage, acupuncture, and heat therapy.

 How Does it Happen?